ldatb/homelab/README.md

 Remember to edit the group_vars file to specify the full path the public key (Example: /home/your-user/.ssh/your-key.pub)

+## Test this project

+There are Terraform and Vagrant files on this project so you can test this project without having to use any real hardware.

+To use Terraform, you can simply do `terraform apply` to spawn the VMs on AWS, after configuring Terraform.
+To know how to do that, [check this tutorial](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build)

+For Vagrant, the process is similar, simply run `vagrant up --provider=virtualbox`.
+You'll need Virtual Box installed for this.

 ## Tech Stack

 <table>